WebOrigami/docs/src/eg/intro.md

 ## Invoke a function

-Let's look at a JavaScript function:
+One of the sample files is a JavaScript function:

 ```sh
 $ eg greet.js
 export default (name = "world") => `Hello, ${name}.`;
 ```

-When you ask `eg` to evaluate "greet.js", it looks up that key in the current scope.
-As a result, it just displays the contents of the indicated JavaScript file.
-But if you leave off the `.js` extension, `eg` will _invoke_ that function.
+When you ask `eg` to evaluate "greet.js", it looks up that key in the current scope and displays the contents of the indicated JavaScript file.
+But if you leave off the `.js` extension, `eg` _invokes_ that function.

 ```sh
 $ eg greet